Selecting A Licensed Installer

 The client should be engaged during the process of the installation and be aware of proposed installation of inverters panels and any hardware required.
 A good installation company will show you their work go through the installation of the system and explain how to read the production and any other relative maintenance required.
 Installation should be clean and tidy with all rubbish cleaned and removed and formal document discussed and completed as soon as possible after installation.

 When picking an installation company it is of high importance to confirm you’ll be receiving a workmanship warranty in line with the warranty on the products.
 Confirm whether the installation company or the manufacturing company hold the warranty on the products.
 Confirm exactly how many years the warranties are and what limitations may apply.
-Make sure that there is no warranties tied up with any annual maintenance which may void their warranty as this is unethical and may also be illegal.

 Clean Energy Council: Approved Solar Retailer